 - Lewis B. Maytag Dining Hall

-- Early Childhood Center (PreK - Grade 1)
+- Early Childhood Center - ECC (PreK - 1st grade)

 The historic Trianon, built in 1907 as a private home, serves as the centerpiece of our lovely campus.
 As of 2008, the Trianon became home to the Middle School.
 Classrooms, science labs, student gathering areas, a technology lab, Middle School Division Lead are all located in this building.
 The neo-classical style building also houses administrative offices, the school library, media center and meeting rooms.
-The Head of School, receptionist, Admission Office, and Business Offices are located on the main floor.
-Another Admission Office, Advancement and Communications Office are located on the second floor.
+The receptionist, Admission Office, and Business Offices are located on the main floor.
+The Head of School’s Office, the Advancement and Communications Office are located on the second floor.

 El Pomar Academic Center (EPAC)

-Our Upper School is housed in the El Pomar Academic Center.
-Classrooms, science labs, student gathering areas, college couseling, a computer lab, Upper School Division Lead and the Academic Dean are located in this building.
+Our Upper School serving 9th-12th grade students is housed in the El Pomar Academic Center.
+Classrooms, science labs, student gathering areas, college counseling, a computer lab, Upper School Division Lead, Academic Dean, College Counseling and the Registrar are located in this building.

 Children’s Academic Center (CAC)

-Second through fifth grade classrooms, offices, and a computer lab are in the CAC.
+Second through 5th grade classrooms, offices, some co-curricular classes and a computer lab are in the CAC.
 The Children’s School Division Lead is located in the CAC.